 successful decorative painting business for 20 years.
 In 2008, she began studying under Andy Braitman and Susan Matthews.
 Allison resides in Charlotte with her husband and 6 children.

 Kelley Brugh is a native North Carolinian, born in Winston-Salem.
-She received a B.F.A. in Studio Art from The University of North Carolina Chapel Hill in 2008.
+She received a B.F.A. in Studio Art from The University of North Carolina Chapel Hill.
 She furthered her art studies at the Lorenzo de Medici School in Florence, Italy during a study abroad program.
 Kelley has shown her artwork at various venues and galleries in North Carolina including Chapel Hill, Charlotte and Winston-Salem.
 As the first graduate of the Braitman Studio Artist In Residence Program in 2010, Kelley is very excited to join the Braitman Studio family.
 As art and the exploration of the creative process have consistently been integral parts of Kelley's life, she looks forward to sharing her passion for art with others through teaching.